martinholub/jekyll_site/_posts/2024-07-01-BiotechBoardsBasics.markdown

 tags: business
 categories: business
 description: |
-    Last week I had the chance to attend the Dutch Biotech Event 2024 organized by hollandbio.
-It was an afternoon packed with inspiring talks, great discussions, and new connections.
-It gave me the opportunity to attend a session on management of biotech boards.
-I found the information so useful that I decided to summarize it in a post ...
+    Company board meetings are exclusive and the experience of being in one will be foreign to most.
+Consequently, founders may find themselves in a situation where they have to assemble a board, and organize a board meeting, without having any meaningful experience with how to do it!
+If that sounds anxiety provoking, that’s because it is.
+The list of questions one can have at this moment can be seemingly endless.
+I wanted to learn about the fundamentals for a while and I was lucky enough to be able to do so by attending the basics of the biotech board management breakout session last week at the Dutch Biotech Event2024 ...

 ---

 Last week I had the chance to attend the 2024 Dutch Biotech Event organized by [hollandbio](https://www.hollandbio.nl/).
 It was an afternoon packed with inspiring talks, great discussions, and new connections.
-The program included four parallel breakout sessions, for which I picked the one named “The Basics of Biotech Board Management.”
-The session was organized as a panel, with three outstanding biotech executives with complementary expertise: Eline van Beest (CEO of [Hybrize Therapeutics](https://hybridizetherapeutics.com/)), Felice Verdyun (Partner at [EQT Life Sciences](https://eqtgroup.com/private-capital/life-sciences/)), and Mirjam Mol-Arts (pharma executive previously at companies including [Organon](https://www.organon.com/) and [Ferring Pharmaceuticals](https://www.ferring.com/)).
+The program included four parallel breakout sessions.
+I picked one named “The Basics of Biotech Board Management.”
+The session was organized as a panel, with three cool biotech executives with range of experience with being board memebrs: Eline van Beest (CEO of [Hybrize Therapeutics](https://hybridizetherapeutics.com/)), Felice Verdyun (Partner at [EQT Life Sciences](https://eqtgroup.com/private-capital/life-sciences/)), and Mirjam Mol-Arts (pharma executive previously at companies including [Organon](https://www.organon.com/) and [Ferring Pharmaceuticals](https://www.ferring.com/)).
 I chose this session, as I reasoned that it will be where I learn the most in the shortest amount of time.
 Good bet, the only time I stopped taking notes was when I raised my hand to ask questions!
-Below is a summary of these notes for anyone in biotech interested in what makes a good board and how to manage it.
+Below is a summary of these notes.
+Anyone who is biotech and interested in what makes a good board and how to manage it should find this insightful.

 ## Takeaway \#1: As in the kitchen, so in the boardroom: stick to a handful of high-quality ingredients.

 In smaller companies you may have quite a lot of flexibility on who is on a board.
-In larger and especially listed companies you will have a number of rules and regulations that you have to follow.
-But irrespective, one rule holds as much in the kitchen as it does in the boardroom: you cannot make a great dish with mediocre ingredients.
-You can also overpower a great dish by mixing too many flavors at once.
+In larger and especially listed companies you will have [a number of rules and regulations that you have to follow](https://www.europarl.europa.eu/news/en/press-room/20221118IPR55706/parliament-approves-landmark-rules-to-boost-gender-equality-on-corporate-boards).
+But irrespective, one rule holds as much in the kitchen as it does in the boardroom: to make a great dish, start with great ingredients.
+And yes, you can also overpower a great dish by mixing too many flavors at once.
 Here is what this means for boards:

 * Think hard about whom you offer a board seat to.
 Board should have only as many people as it needs, and not more.
   * If you can offer a scientific advisory seat instead, do it.